Bunkers of Albania

 After breakfast, our trip carries on to the Adriatic Sea.
 We will visit the Cape of Rodon which is beautifully located on the coast and is full of history and bunkers.
 The military history of this area starts in medieval times during the reign of Skanderbeg and continues to extend during communism.
 Today several bunkers stand by the beach where lots of people come to enjoy the sunshine.
 Later we drive further along the Adriatic Sea to stop for a drink at a bunker bar.
 Down south we reach Kucova city or Stalingrad, the name of the city during communist times.
 In the 50s was built an airbase, which has resisted the times and today is the NATO base.
 The afternoon we spend in Berat castle.
 Accommodation in Berat.

 Today we head towards the Ionian Sea.
 In Vlore, we get on board a boat that will sail to the largest island in Albania.
 Sazan Island is strategically positioned in the Bay of Vlora and since ancient times has served as a military zone.
 During communism, this island became inhabited by Albanian soldiers and their families.
 Today it seems like time has stopped, but while walking around the island we can experience what used to be once a lively town with schools, hospitals, and houses.
-After visiting the island, we stop at a beach by Karaburun peninsula to relax in the clear blue sea.
-In the afternoon we transfer to Llogara national park for an overnight.
+After visiting the island, we stop at a beach by the Karaburun peninsula to relax in the clear blue sea.
+Accommodation in Vlore.

 This morning we wake up in the mountains.
 Not far is the Ionian Sea which we will fully explore during the day.
 Through the coastal road, we continue to visit lots of villages with amazing vacation atmospheres and rich history.
 Porto Palermo bay is a place where the communist built the submarine base.
 The area is completed with Ali Pashe Tepelena fortress standing glamorous in the middle of the sea.
 The journey will carry along the small beaches of the Albanian Riviera to arrive in Saranda.
 Accommodation in Saranda.